Just 2,948 students obtained a Political Science & Government degree in New York in 2017 via approximately 53 different colleges.

 St Lawrence University is a good decision for individuals interested in a Political Science & Government major.
 Graduates of the political science program make an average of $48,448 in their early career salary and $109,163 in their mid-career salary.
 Students who like a more relaxed life will enjoy the school's position in the little town of Canton, New York.

-University of Rochester is among your best bets if you want to study Political Science & Government.
-Graduates of the political science program state that they receive average early career wages of $42,050 and mid-career wages of $77,804.
-The surrounding area of a large city is wonderful for scholars trying to find adequate choices for social networking, excitement, and discovery.
+Union College New York is among your top options if you're planning on studying Political Science & Government.
+Students from the political science & government major at Union College New York get 12.9% above the average college graduate with the same degree.
+The surrounding area of a large city is wonderful for students trying to find adequate options for social networking, excitement, and discovery.

 Sports fans will enjoy cheering on the college's top-ranked men's lacrosse team as they perform at home and on the road.
 Because of an affordable net price and its excellent education, Union College New York is a fantastic investment, earning a position of #40 in New York.
 If you are considering finding out more, you can view all of Union College New York's rankings here.